nickrosh/Tech_Notes/Machine Learning/Deep Learning/Computer Vision.md

 *Computer Vision* or CV is one of the biggest areas for Deep Learning, along with [NLP](NLP.md).
 Computer vision deals with the realm of images and videos, both their understand and other transformations.
-Computer vision tasks are generally implemented with [Convolutional Neural Networks](Convolutional%20Neural%20Net.md) and more increasingly, [Vision Transformers](Vision%20Transformers.md).
+Computer vision tasks are generally implemented with [Convolutional Neural Networks](Convolutional%20Neural%20Net.md) and more increasingly, Vision [Transformers](Transformers.md) are becoming the state-of-the art.

 ## Image Augmentation